Skip to main content

 Program Overview

 The Pharmacy Technician program is designed to provide students with the necessary knowledge and skills to assume the role of a pharmacy technician.
-This is a dynamic, hands-on program that combines classroom and lab instruction with practical real-world externship experience.
+This is a dynamic program that combines focuses on instruction to build a foundation of knowledge and skill to prepared students to obtain licensure and meet industry standard job expectations.
+Instruction is delivered using a hybrid method combining in-person and on-line instruction.

 Job Summary